DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - **n(2)** 🥇 Asymmetric cryptosystems use a pair of keys for each user.
 E.g with 1,000 users, the system will require 2,000 keys.
         - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems)
         - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution
+        - Asymmetric algorithms should be used for symmetric key exchange or to digitally sign the data, but 🚫not for confidentiality as it is too slow.
+Asymmetric algorithms can be 1,000 to 10,000 times slower than symmetric algorithms when they are encrypting and decrypting data.
         - 📁**Public key**: one part of the matching key pair, which can be shared or published
         - Besides the public key, there is a private key that should remain private and protected
         - Private key secrecy and integrity of an asymmetric encryption process are entirely dependent upon protecting the value of the private key